-The presence of obstacles along the en-route flight path may preclude compliance with MCAR-PART-CAT.POL.H.215 (a)(1) at the planned mass at the critical point along the route.
-In this case fuel jettison at the most critical point may be planned, provided that the procedures of (c) in AMC3 CAT.OP.MPA.150(b) are complied with.
+The presence of obstacles along the en route flight path may preclude compliance with point CAT.POL.H.215(a)(1) with the planned mass at the critical point along the route.
+In this case, fuel jettison at the most critical point may be planned, provided that the procedures of point (d) of AMC1 CAT.OP.MPA.191(b)&(c) are complied with.